International Affairs Fellowship

 Selection as an IAF is based on the following criteria:

-- contribution that the fellowship will make to the applicant's career development
+- The contribution the fellowship will make to the applicant’s career development

 The selection process is highly competitive.
 A selection committee reviews all applications and selects twenty applicants for interviews.
-The selection committee typically awards eight to ten fellowships each year.
+CFR awards eight to ten fellowships each year.
+Strong preference is given to candidates who have never received a CFR fellowship.

 How to Apply